popphp/pop-image/README.md

 ### Using the editing objects

-There are 6 available editing objects for advanced editing, adjusting and manipulating images:
+There are 6 available editing objects for advanced editing and adjusting of images:

 * Adjust
 * Draw